akmete14/MSc_project/README.md

     dt = xr.open_dataset(path + file3, engine='netcdf4')
     dt = dt[['LST_TERRA_Day','LST_TERRA_Night','EVI','NIRv','NDWI_band7','LAI','fPAR']]
 ```
-Given the desired preprocessed data, you can start setting up the In-Site experiment.
-Doing so depends highly on the implementation of the method.
-Generally, the structure is as follows
+After choosing the preprocessing of the data, you can start setting up the In-Site experiment.
+The following implementation is following the structure for a method implemented using sklearn
 ### Reading the data and defining features & target variable
 First, read in the data which we preprocessed and define the feature set and target variable:
 ```python